kynd/reactive_buffers_experiment/README.md

 ## demo (Chrome recommended)
 https://kynd.github.io/reactive_buffers_experiment/

-* The example may not render properly or the result may vary depending on your device and GPU likely to be due to floating poing texture (investigating).
+* The example may not render properly or the result may vary depending on your device and GPU likely to be due to floating poing textures (investigating).
 Tested on Macbook Pro (AMD Radeon / Intel Iris), Acer Switch 12 (Intel HD)

 ## video
 https://vimeo.com/223235469